RyzenFromFire/obsidian-phoenix/README.md

 Originally based the [gruvbox](https://github.com/insanum/obsidian_gruvbox) and [Atom](https://github.com/kognise/obsidian-atom) themes, heavily modified since.
 Created with occasional assistance from the [Obsidian community discord](https://obsidian.md/community).

 This theme is primarily meant to be used in Live Preview (WYSIWYG) mode, so the preview side isn't as polished and may appear different than intended.
-Additionally, while the light theme is functional, I primarily use dark theme, so I don't often update or notice issues with light theme.
+Additionally, while the light theme is functional, I primarily use the dark theme, so I don't often update or notice issues with the light theme.
 Feel free to open an issue if you encounter a problem.

 ### Installation
 1. Download the latest zipped file from [Releases](https://github.com/RyzenFromFire/obsidian-phoenix/releases), extract, and place the `theme.css` and `manifest.json` in a folder named `Phoenix` in your `.obsidian\themes` folder.